loxs/esofo/README.md

 ## esofo_gen_server

 Esofo_gen_server is a thin wrapper around OTP gen_server.
-In order to use it, just implement a regular gen_server.
-The only two differences are how you start it and you need to modify your init to accept a specific argument.
+In order to use it, just implement a regular [gen_server](http://erlang.org/doc/man/gen_server.html).
+The only two differences are how you start it and you need to modify your `init/1` to accept a specific argument.

 First start an esofo simple_one_for_one supervisor like this:
 ```